DCC-EX/dcc-ex.github.io/docs/turntable-ex/turntable-ex.rst

 The surrounding layout tracks have been wired so that each opposing track is wired the same.

-To start, with the turntable bridge is aligned with the first layout track, which is 10 degrees from the home position, and all our phases are in alignment.
+To start, the turntable bridge is aligned with the first layout track, which is 10 degrees from the home position, and all our phases are in alignment.

 .. image:: ../_static/images/turntable-ex/auto-phase-switch-start.png
   :alt: Aligned with first track